jgadams97/Idyll/README.md

 Both of these things make Idyllic ideal for low-memory applications.
 The ATMega328P microcontroller, for example, has 2 KB of RAM.
 Normally, this would be not be enough to run BASIC scripts, as you could only fit a few lines of code into RAM.

 However, Idyllic can make use of external RAMs and program memory.
-The BASIC program does not need to be loaded into RAM to run, and all variables could be stored in an external RAM.
-The 23LC512, for example, can store 1 megabit of RAM, which can be used for variable storage with Idyllic.
+The 23LC512, for example, can store 64KB of RAM, which can be used for variable storage with Idyllic.
 Idyllic stores variables using 32-bit pointers, so it can handle external memory devices up to 4.2 gigabytes.
 It can easily be recompiled with 64-bit pointers if need be, or 16-bit pointers if you do not need to address more than 2^16 bytes.
 Idyllic also stores these variables using AVL trees, so lookup times are fast.

 Variables in Idyllic can be declared with the DIM command.
 ```